Skip to content

 Before using the clippers on a client, you need to test them.
 Turn them on and listen.
 You should hear a clean, consistent hum.
 If you hear any grinding or rattling, turn them off immediately and re-check your alignment.
 A great way to test the cut is to run the clippers over a folded towel or carefully on the palm of your hand.
 This lets you feel if the blades are pulling or scratching.
 Getting this right ensures your tools from top brands like Andis perform exactly as they should.

-Caring for Your New Clipper Blades
+Making Your New Blades Last

 You’ve successfully changed your blades—great job!
 But the work doesn’t stop there.
 Giving your new blades the right care from day one is the secret to making them last and getting that consistently clean cut your clients expect.
 Think of it as protecting your investment.
 A little bit of maintenance goes a long way in preventing rust, reducing friction, and keeping your clippers running smoothly.
 By building a few simple habits into your daily routine, you’ll ensure your tools perform at their best, cut after cut.